 People who have lost a close relative to a da Vinci surgical system malfunction may file a wrongful death lawsuit against Intuitive.
 Under wrongful death laws, surviving spouses, parents, and siblings may sue the party responsible for their loved one's death.
 In a successful suit, relatives may recover compensations for any medical or funeral expenses, the loss of the deceased's financial assistance, and the loss of comfort and companionship.

 Filing a da Vinci injury lawsuit is a complicated undertaking, often requiring medical evidence, expert witnesses, and a detailed knowledge of product liability law.
 As a result, it's in your best interests to consult with a product liability attorney experienced with medical device cases before deciding on a course of action.
-A good first step is to contact a product liability lawyer for a free initial claim evaluation.